Jonting416/Jonting416.github.io/crossword/README.md

 # Crossword in React

-This is an implementation of the react crossword in https://github.com/JaredReisinger/react-crossword.
+This is a page which embeds a crossword made in [crosshare](https://crosshare.org)

-Pretty much everything is there.
+iFrame Embedding is great!

 # Usage